Custom Software · Bunbury

 How to choose a developer in Bunbury

 Look for a developer who starts by mapping your operation, not by demoing a product.
 Ask them to identify which of your processes are genuinely generic (and should stay SaaS) and which are your real edge (and deserve custom).
 South West operators trust honesty, so the best sign is a developer who tells you to keep some off-the-shelf tools.
-Custom software here usually absorbs or connects ERP (Enterprise Resource Planning), inventory management software, booking software and business intelligence dashboards, so confirm they can stage the build phase by phase rather than boiling the ocean.
+Custom software here usually absorbs or connects ERP (Enterprise Resource Planning), inventory management software, booking software and business intelligence (BI) dashboards, so confirm they can stage the build phase by phase rather than boiling the ocean.

 Red flags when hiring (and what to ask instead)